risdenk/risdenk.github.io/_posts/2017-12-20-hue-file-browser-avro-performance.md

 ### Fixing Hue WebHDFS Avro Performance
 The performance of the Hue File Browser for Avro files was significantly improved by adjusting how Hue reads from WebHDFS.
 Hue's WebHDFS library (`webhdfs.py`) typically would request a `DEFAULT_READ_SIZE` of 1MB to reduce network round trips.
 The Avro Python library was overriding this by requesting `read(1)` which means read 1 byte at a time.

-I opened an issue against the Hue project [here](https://github.com/cloudera/hue/issues/587) to raise awareness to this problem.
+I opened an issue against the Hue GitHub project [here](https://github.com/cloudera/hue/issues/587) and created [HUE-7821](https://issues.cloudera.org/browse/HUE-7821) to raise awareness to this problem.
 I followed up the issue with a [pull request](https://github.com/cloudera/hue/pull/588/files) to address the underlying performance issue.

 The pull request changes Hue's WebHDFS library to ensure that for each `read(...)` call that at least `DEFAULT_READ_SIZE` is requested.
 This is then cached for a future call to `read`.
 Only the requested length of data is returned to the caller.
 By reusing the `self._pos` variable and one new caching variable, the change consisted of less than 20 lines of code and improved performance dramatically.